 When asking what role SEO plays in a higher education website redesign, the answer is that SEO and website redesigns go hand in hand.
 A website redesign should be considered if only SEO is at the forefront of discussion.

+The role of SEO in a higher ed website redesign is huge.
 SEO is the leading driver of any higher education content strategy because marketers need to know what their audience is searching for.
 The more relevant content a higher ed institution can produce, the higher their chances of ranking for those corresponding keywords in the search engine results.
 The closer a college or university website is within the Google search results, the more traffic it is likely to receive.
 The more relevant traffic a website receives the higher the chances of engagement and lead generation.

 Thinking about a higher education website design strategy?
 Let us know, we’d love to get started!